 If you notice excess moisture on the lamp, you can simply use a dry cloth to wipe it off.

 Alternatively, turning on the lamp for a couple of hours will typically create enough heat to evaporate the moisture.

-If your Himalayan salt lamp becomes dirty with dust or something similar, one may use a slightly damp cloth to clean the lamp, but it is important not to apply to much water to the cloth or it might hard the longevity of the salt structure.
+If your Himalayan salt lamp becomes dirty with dust or something similar, you can use a slightly damp cloth to clean the lamp, but it is important not to apply to much water or it may lessen the longevity of the salt structure.

-- Although salt lamps can last quite a long time, it is important not to use them outdoors or in wet locations as the moisture, over time, can wear the salt structure down.
-For example, it is not recommended to keep one in your bathroom due to the typical high humidity of those rooms.
+- Although salt lamps usually last quite a long time, it is important not to use them outdoors or in wet locations as the moisture can wear the salt structure down.
+For example, it is not recommended to keep one in your bathroom due to the high humidity in those rooms.

-- It is recommended to cover the lamp during longer periods of storage to protect it not only from dust, but from surrounding moisture.
-A traditional cloth covering may be used, but a paper bag should prove adequate as well.
+- It is recommended to cover the lamp during longer periods of storage to protect it from dust and moisture.
+A traditional cloth covering is recommended, but a paper bag should also be sufficient.

 - If you are placing your salt lamp on expensive furniture, you may want to place a coaster under the salt lamp.
 Sometimes when the lamps sweat, a little salt can drip down and crystallize on the base of the lamp.

 - Using your salt lamp often may improve it’s longevity due to the heat of the lamp drying the salt structure.

 Leave A Comment